South Dakota St. beats Colorado St. 42-23 in FCS-FBS matchup

 Centeio was 30-of-43 passing for 316 yards with a TD, David Bailey rushed 19 times for 46 yards and a touchdown.

 The win was SDSU’s second over an FBS opponent in 11 tries, first since 2015 (Kansas).
-Colorado has not won a season opener since 2017.
+Colorado State has not won a season opener since 2017.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25